Disclosure

 It is no secret that our December trip to Germany, Switzerland, Liechtenstein, and Austria was spurred by our my desire to experience Christmas winter wonderland in as many places as possible.
 While many places came through with the festive décor and activities, very few had the winter wonderland aspect – due to a depressing lack of snow.
-But, our two-day visit to scenic Salzburg was the only time we had both.
-It was like a Christmas miracle.
+But, our two-day visit to scenic Salzburg in winter was the only time we had both.
+It was like a Christmas miracle, and we had the BEST TIME!

-Of course, this gorgeous city is also filled with interesting history.
+Of course, this gorgeous city in Central Europe is also filled with interesting history.
 It was the home to Mozart, Silent Night was written nearby, and – of course – the beloved musical The Sound of Music was also filmed here.
-And the stunning scenery definitely makes you understand where their inspiration comes from.
+And the stunning scenery and historic buildings definitely makes you understand where their inspiration comes from.

 Of course, we set off for our first Christmas market as soon as possible.
-But not before settling into our gorgeous hotel (the Imlauer Hotel Pitter) and eating the best Mexican food we’ve had since getting to Europe at Die Cabreras (where we ate both nights because we were really having taco withdrawals)!
+But not before settling into our gorgeous hotel (the Imlauer Hotel Pitter) and eating Mexican food at Die Cabreras – one of the best places we’ve tried since getting to Europe.
+(We ate there both nights because we were really having taco withdrawals!)

 There were multiple market options to choose from, but the one at Schloss Hellbrunn Palace was top of our list.
 And with our Salzburg Card, our 30-minute bus ride was free – even more reason to go!